 “Madness is like gravity, all it takes is a little push,” Joker says.

-The cop is triggered, loses his cool, and begins beating on the Joker, setting of an alarm from the Deputy.
+The cop is triggered, loses his cool, and begins beating on the Joker, setting off an alarm from the Deputy.

-They know the Joker deserves the beating but realizes that they are slipping into his level of barbarity.
+They know the Joker deserves the beating, but realize that they are slipping into his level of barbarity.

 James Gordan feels bad and this is the Joker’s opportunity: